Antox/Antox/README.md

 [![tip for next commit](http://tip4commit.com/projects/654.svg)](http://tip4commit.com/projects/654)

 ###Current development
-Currently working on fixing bugs with multiple profiles and integrating toxme.se registration into the app.
-Work is also being done to wrap the Tox A/V features in jToxcore so that they can be implemented here.
+Currently implementing A/V in Antox

 ###Antox On F-Droid
 To get Antox on F-Droid, add https://markwinter.me/fdroid/repo to your repo list.
 To do this, go to 'Repositories' in F-Droid and click the '+' symbol in the action bar.
 PLEASE NOTE this app is still alpha and